valango/AdventOfCode_2021/README.md

   the working solution was to just flood the whole field with cumulative risk values.
   I bet the algorithm can still be improved.
 * `day 16:` That was fun!
+* `day 17:` Part #2 still pending...
+* `day 18:` Lost insane amount of time because of stupid mistake: the puzzle hung up, so I was sure it is because of complexity, but the real reason was I had chosen a wrong way for data preparation, so the actual puzzle did not even start... doh.

 ## Track record